jpetso/versioncontrol_cvs/README.txt

 SHORT DESCRIPTION
 -----------------
-This module is a work in progress, and not yet ready to use.
-It's one of those modules being created within the Google Summer of Code 2007.
-When it's done, the description might look approximately like this:

 This module provides an implementation of the Version Control API that makes it possible to use the CVS version control system.
-It can retrieve commit information by parsing commit logs or by having the xcvs-* scripts called by into CVS's commit hooks, and is able to programmatically manage CVS accounts.
+It can retrieve commit information by parsing commit logs or by using the xcvs-* trigger scripts that are called directly by CVS when a commit or tag operation is executed.

 For the API documentation, have a look at the module file or run doxygen/phpdoc on it to get a fancier version of the docs.